-Last April, Amplio and Ghana Health Service used Talking Books to rapidly launch a COVID-19 awareness campaign in eight vulnerably districts in the Upper West Region.
+Last spring, Amplio and Ghana Health Service partnered on an emergency COVID-19 awareness campaign in eight districts in the Upper West Region.
 UNICEF provided the loan of their Talking Books.
-Our Ghana team worked with district health experts to record and produce local language COVID-19 audio messages to load onto Talking Books and then distributed the devices to 207 CHPS compounds and five community health volunteers (CHVs) per district.
-Community health nurses played Talking Book messages during antenatal care visits and at child wellness clinics.
+Our Ghana team worked with district health directors to produce audio content about COVID-19 symptoms, treatment, and safety.
+Messages were recorded in local languages and loaded onto Talking Books, which the team distributed to 207 CHPS compounds and five community health volunteers (CHVs) per district.

+Nurses used Talking Books to share consistent COVID-19 messages during antenatal care and child wellness clinics.
 CHVs played messages during household visits.
 The team also connected Talking Books to battery-powered outdoor speakers to broadcast COVID-19 messages in the markets and lorry stations.
-With Talking Books, GHS reached over 200,000 people with timely and accurate COVID-19 information.
+The project reached over 200,000 people.

 Each deployment included contact information for Ghana Health Service.

-Usage statistics revealed that endorsement messages were the most played.
+Usage data revealed that endorsement messages were the most played.
 Community health workers explained that people were scared and unsure about what to do.
-Messages from local leaders helped build trust and combat misinformation.
-Other popular messages included dramas on how to talk to children about COVID-19 and welcoming a COVID-19 survivor back into a community.
+Endorsements recorded by local leaders helped build trust and combat misinformation.
+Other popular messages included a drama on how to talk to children about COVID-19 and a drama about welcoming a COVID-19 survivor back into a community.